phillc73/resourcer/README.md

 add_resource(name = "BA", capacity = 40, team = "A-Team", role = "Sergeant", weight = 2)
 ```

 * View all resources in the resource list, their total capacity, their team, their available capacity (hours per week) and their weight.
-Over assigned resources show as a negative number.
+Over assigned resources show available capacity as a negative number.
 The returned table may be optionally ordered by any column.
 Default ordering is alphabetical by name.
 Resources can also be searched by name, role and total capacity.
 Partial matches in search are supported.
 The function is applied in the form of `show_resources(order_by, name, role, capacity, team)`.

 ```r
 show_resources()